NCAS-CMS/cfdm/docs/source/tutorial.rst

   variables <External-variables>`, and

-* request :ref:`extra field constructs to be created from "metadata" netCDF variables
-  <Creating-field-constructs-from-metadata-constructs>`, i.e. those
-  that are referenced from CF-netCDF data variables, but which are not regarded by default as data variables in their own right.
+* request :ref:`extra field constructs to be created from "metadata" netCDF variables <Creation-by-reading>`, i.e. those that are referenced from CF-netCDF data variables, but which are not regarded by default as data variables in their own right.

 .. _Inspection: